delfador/match-scheduler/README.md

 _temperature_.
 Tuning the temperature's cooling schedule and the problem's objective function is a crucial, but not straightforward endeavor.
-The match scheduler automatically tunes the cooling schedule, based upon the number of iteration and scoring weights.
-Even with the tuned settings, the algorithm still ends up at a local optimum sometimes, which is also why running the algorithm in parallel or multiple times might yield a better solution.
+The match scheduler automatically tunes the cooling schedule, based upon the number of iterations and scoring weights.
+Even with the tuned settings, the algorithm can still end up at a local optimum sometimes.
+That's why it is generally a good idea to run the algorithm multiple times and/or in parallel, because it might yield a better solution.

 ## Examples